radixdlt/create-radix-dapp/README.md

 #### Install the Radix dApp Toolkit

+In the client directory (or whatever you named your front end project in the vite command)

 `npm install @radixdlt/radix-dapp-toolkit`

 Add the `<radix-connect-button />` element in your HTML code and instantiate `RadixDappToolkit`.